Looking for reputable Cocker Spaniel breeders?

-Okay, so you've decided to plump for a Cocker Spaniel puppy - congratulations!
+Congratulations, you've decided to plump for a Cocker Spaniel puppy!

-By making sure you have a good breeder, you'll almost certainly be guaranteed that your puppy will be healthy and well-bred with parents that have been DNA tested.
+By finding a good breeder, it's a given that your puppy will be healthy and well-bred with parents that have been DNA tested.

-There are two types of breeder; a professional breeder and a hobby breeder.
+There are two types of breeders; a professional breeder and a hobby breeder.

 Do you know the difference?

-Below, I explain the differences between the two to help you decide which type of breeder you are going to use.
+Below, I explain the differences between the two to help you decide which type of breeder you will use.

 A professional breeder will breed and rear Cocker Spaniel puppies as their primary business focus.
-So they're likely to be producing puppies from several Cocker bitches at any one time.
+They are likely to produce puppies from several Cocker females at any time.

 They may or may not have their own stud dogs, but their choice of stud dog will have been chosen very carefully.